 A partially revised dataset launched on 1 October 2018.
 The updated dataset has been published on both the web tool and the workstream resources page along with updated guidance documents.
 Please note these changes do not impact upon the best practice tariff (BPT).

-A snapshot organisational audit was launched on 1 April 2019 and will run until 1 July 2019.
-In an effort to reduce clinical burden and duplication of effort this is run as a combined COPD and adult asthma organisational audit with data collection via the bespoke audit web tool.
-Data on the resourcing and organisation of services will be collected.
-The dataset for this audit is available on the COPD resources page.
+A snapshot organisational audit was launched on 1 April 2019 and ran until 1 July 2019.
+In an effort to reduce clinical burden and duplication of effort this ran as a combined COPD and adult asthma organisational audit with data collection via the bespoke audit web tool.
+Data on the resourcing and organisation of services was collected; the dataset for this audit is still available on the COPD resources page for information purposes.
+A national organisational audit report, based on an analysis of the data collected, is due to be launched in Spring 2020.

 The secondary care audit also has a programme page on the Respiratory Futures website, as well as a forum where healthcare professionals can share learning about doing and learning from the audit.